 The Defendant failed to provide a letter of response and so eventually the Claimant was forced to issue formal court proceedings in order to have the matter dealt with.
 The Defendant made several admissions in their Defence and eventually, the parties were able to agree to a settlement prior to exchanging witness statements and expert reports.

-For more information on Devonshires Claims ‘No Win No Fee’ diabetic compensation claims service contact us today on 0333 900 8787 email email@example.com or complete our online form.
+For more information on Devonshires Claims ‘No Win No Fee’ diabetes compensation claims service contact us today on 0333 900 8787 email email@example.com or complete our online contact form.